Securing privileged access for hybrid and cloud deployments in Azure AD

 The plan for security and compliance outlines the approach for how an Office 365 customer should configure Office 365 and leverage other EMS capabilities.
 Then, review steps 3-6 of how to Protect access to data and services in Office 365 and the guide for how to monitor security and compliance in Office 365.

 Configure Office 365 Activity Monitoring (if using Office 365)

 You can monitor how people in your organization are using Office 365 services, enabling you to identify users who have an administrative account and who may not need Office 365 access due to not signing into those portals.
-For more information, see Activity reports in the Office 365 admin center.
+For more information, see Activity reports in the Microsoft 365 admin center.

 Establish incident/emergency response plan owners

 Performing incident response effectively is a complex undertaking.
 Therefore, establishing a successful incident response capability requires substantial planning and resources.
 It is essential that you continually monitor for cyber-attacks and establish procedures for prioritizing the handling of incidents.
 Effective methods of collecting, analyzing, and reporting data are vital to build relationships and to establish communication with other internal groups and plan owners.
 For more information, see Microsoft Security Response Center.

 Secure on-premises privileged administrative accounts, if not already done